Home Guides Recipes Safety Resources Download Free

 • Drinks from a cup more independently

-• Can handle most family foods
+• Can manage most family foods

-Feeding Progress
+Feeding progress

-• Eating substantial amounts
+• Eating meaningful amounts at meals

-• Solid foods now primary nutrition
+• Solids now the primary source of nutrition

-• Established part of family meals
+• A confident, established part of family mealtimes

-When to Consult your Health Visitor
+When to consult your Health Visitor

-Feeding Concerns
+Feeding concerns

 • Extreme gagging or vomiting at every meal

-Developmental Concerns
+Developmental concerns

 • Cannot sit upright independently by 8 months

-• Strong tongue thrust reflex persists past 7 months
+• Strong tongue-thrust reflex persists past 7 months

-• Persistent choking episodes (not gagging)
+• Persistent choking episodes (distinct from gagging)

-• Any concerns about development or feeding
+• Any other concerns about development

 Munchkin Stay Put Baby Suction Bowl